Saturation diving: History

 The first US Navy saturation procedures were published in the US Navy Diving Manual revision 2 of 1979.
 They allowed an upward excursion to start decompression, used a constant decompression rate deeper than 60 msw and varied rates from 60 msw to surface.
 Decompression was interrupted for a night stop and an afternoon stop, and partial pressure of oxygen was constant deeper than the fire risk zone, after which oxygen fraction was limited.

 When the North Sea drilling started, there was little diving support infrastructure in Europe, and the high wages attracted divers from the Gulf of Mexico oilfields, who introduced the fibre reinforced resin lightweight demand helmets from Kirby Morgan, hot water suits from Diving Unlimited International, and the U.S. Navy Diving Manual, at the time the leading set of offshore diving procedures.
 Research and development money was available, and new technical developments were supported by the European Economic Community.
 A major challenge was developing saturation diving practices suitable to the common North Sea depth range of 100 to 180 m.

 During the early drilling stages most of the diving work was for relatively short periods and was generally suitable for bell bounce diving, but the development of oilfield seabed infrastructure required much longer diver interventions, and saturation diving procedures were developed to suit.
 By 1982, a large amount of shallow maintenance work was becoming necessary, which brought in more air diving to service the rigs.
 By 2017 about 80% of North Sea diving was heliox saturation diving and the other 20% shallow air diving.

 Excursion dives without decompression stops can be done both upward and downward from saturation storage pressure within limits, allowing the divers a range of working depths, and if work is required beyond excursion range, the divers can be compressed or decompressed in storage to suit the changed depth range.
 Further work was done by the United States Navy Experimental Diving Unit on excursion dives from February 1974 to June 1976, and the results published in the 1984 U.S. Navy Diving Manual.
-These tables used a partial pressure of oxygen of 0.35 to 0.4 bar during decompression, with quite slow decompression rates, which varied with the depth, getting slower as the depth decreased, with a 6-hour stop from midnight and a two-hour stop from 14:00 and a gas fraction limit of 22% for the last part of the ascent to reduce fire risk.
+These tables used a partial pressure of oxygen of 0.35 to 0.4 bar during decompression, with quite slow decompression rates, which varied with the depth, getting slower as the depth decreased, with a 6-hour stop from midnight and a two-hour stop from 14:00 and a gas fraction limit for oxygen of 22% for the last part of the ascent to reduce fire risk.
 The tables allowed decompression to start directly after return from a dive provided there had not been an upward excursion, as this was found to increase the risk of bubble development.